isomerpages/govtech-siot/_starter-kit/4-flashing-code.md

 ![boot](/images/riots-dk/flashing-code/flash_success.png)

-3. Enter the passphrase `example-pass`
+3. Enter the passphrase `stackx2019`

 4. The program should be able to register with DECADA and send the on-board temperature sensor readings upstream onto your DECADA dashboard